darrynhall/ragbackend/README.md

 ## Text Extraction

-PDF files are processed using Azure Document Intelligence.
-Other document types are parsed locally with Apache Tika.
-Configure the Azure endpoint and key in `application.yml` under `azure.document`.
+Text extraction is handled by Spring AI's document readers.
+PDF files are processed using `ParagraphPdfDocumentReader`, while other formats use `TikaDocumentReader`.

 Uploaded files are persisted to Azure Blob Storage by default.
 Configure the blob endpoint and container in `application.yml` under `azure.blob`.
 To use AWS